 (c) Fowler was thrilled to enter the luxurious hotel room.

-(d) Fowler came to know of a secrret shared by Ausable.
+(d) Fowler came to know of a secret shared by Ausable.

 41. Choose the correct antonym for the word ‘crest’ given in the passage.